devonfw/devonfw-guide/README.md

 This repository contains a collection of guides and documents from the different devonfw's modules, such as:

-- **cicdgen**: Tool for generating CI/CD configurations for devonfw projects.
+- **cicdgen**: Tool to generate CI/CD configurations for devonfw projects.
 - **devon4j**: Module for Java
 - **devon4net**: Module for .net
 - **devon4ng**: Module for Angular